colinhiggs/pyramid-jsonapi/docs/source/api-creation.rst

 pyramid_jsonapi currently includes metadata modules to produce JSONSchema and OpenAPI/Swagger.
 See the :ref:`metadata` section.

-The following will fetch the JSONSchema for a succesful response to a GET on the people endpoint:
+The following will fetch the JSONSchema for a successful response to a GET on the people endpoint:

 .. code-block:: bash